Empowerment

 Progress:

-This goal was achieved in 2020, with the development and launch of a university-wide sustainability survey in 2018 and subsequent communication of survey outcomes.
-The survey was administered again in 2021 to measure progress.
+This goal was achieved in 2020 with the development and launch of a recurring university-wide sustainability survey and subsequent communication of survey outcomes.
+Survey findings are also regularly shared and integrated into meetings to help shape strategies and drive progress.
+The next survey intends to measure progress and will evolve to reflect broader institutional efforts.

 Support Diversity and Inclusion